SWAG-SwarmLearningforGenerativeModels/Score-Based-Model/README.md

 python main.py --config abdomen2dCT.yml --doc abdomen2dCT --conditional
 ```

+Log files will be saved in `<exp>/conditional/logs/abdomen2dCT`

 ### Sampling

-If we want to sample an image of an unconditional abdonemal CT after training, we can edit `abdomen2dCT.yml` to specify the `ckpt_id` under the group `sampling`, and then run the following
+If we want to sample an image of an unconditional abdonemal CT after training, we can edit `abdomen2dCT.yml` to specify the `ckpt_id` under the group `sampling` or ignore to use the last saved model, and then run the following

 ```bash
 python main.py --doc abdomen2dCT --abdomen2dCT brain.yml --sample